ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: The Maximum-Entropy Sampling Problem

-where $C \in \mathbb{S}^n_+$\,.
-The BQP bound was introduced by \cite*{Anstreicher_BQP_entropy}; also see \cite*{FL2022}.
+where $C \in \mathbb{S}^n_+$\,, and $\gamma>0$ is a given scaling parameter.
+The BQP bound is convex in $\log(\gamma)$ and a quasi-Newton method can be used to find the optimal $\gamma$, similar to the approach used for the linx bound (see \cite*[Section 3.6.5]{FL2022}).
+The BQP bound was introduced in \cite*{Anstreicher_BQP_entropy}; also see \cite*{FL2022}.
 Because of the matrix variable, experimentation with the BQP bound has been limited.
 So a strong motivation of ours in developing an ADMM algorithm for the BQP bound is to be able to apply it to larger instances than were heretofore possible.

-Toward developing an ADMM algorithm for \ref{bqp_original}, we introduce the variables $W,E,Z \in \mathbb{S}^{n+1}$, and we rewrite \ref{bqp_original} as
+Toward developing an ADMM algorithm for \ref{bqp_original}\,, we introduce the variables $W,E,Z \in \mathbb{S}^{n+1}$, and we rewrite \ref{bqp_original} as